 In addition to teaching at UCSC-extension in Santa Clara, CA, Marilyn specializes in Python training for corporate clients, either through UCSC Extension Corporate Training Department, where students earn University credit; or independently.
 She has taught Python at Apple, Cisco, Facebook, GETCO, Google, Intuit, LLNL, NASA, Nokia, Oracle, Plantronics, Skype, VMware, and more.
 Even the marketing department at Google took a class.

 After teaching C for 14 years, Marilyn met Python and immediately recognized this new language as a big boon to software engineering.
 Engineers typically claim a 9-fold increase in productivity over C/C++ with significant improvements in readability and reliability.

 Course content can be customized to meet the client's needs, but there are essentially three offerings:

 - Why Python? - a 45 minute slide show and talk, suitable for a Brown Bag lunch, presented to potential clients at no cost.

-- Python Retreat For Programmers - 4 to 5 days, low-pressure, fast-paced lab
+- Python Retreat For Programmers - 8 to 9 half-days, low-pressure, fast-paced lab

 course, tailored to seasoned programmers, where students learn and practice